nathan130200/Expat.Net/README.md

 ## Notes

-- There is an explicit intention to keep this project aligned with the latest official libexpat releases.
+- There is an explicit intention to keep this project aligned with the latest official libexpat releases..

-- This library implement [native library resolver](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/native-library-loading) to attempt load almost all possible combinations of expat library names (libexpat, expat) and file extensions (`.dll`, `.so`, `.so.1`, `.dylib`).